brayasaurio/MRE-Bedforms-characterization/README.md

 ### 1. Bathymetric data (processed in netCDF structures)

-The bathymetric data corresponding to bathymetric profiles orthogonal to the channel with 1x1 m resolution between K0 to K10 distance uptream from river mouth.
+The bathymetric data corresponding to bathymetric profiles orthogonal to the channel with 1x1 m resolution between K0 to K10 distance upstream from river mouth.

     a.
 HDS_BAT.nc
     b.
 MDS_BAT.nc